openhab/openhab-addons/bundles/org.openhab.binding.tivo/README.md

+# TiVo Binding

 ![TiVo Logo](doc/TiVo_lockup_BLK.png)

-## TiVo Binding
-This binding integrates [TiVo](https://www.tivo.com/) Digital Video Recorders (DVR) that support the Tivo [TiVo TCP Control Protocol v1.1](https://www.tivo.com/assets/images/abouttivo/resources/downloads/brochures/TiVo_TCP_Network_Remote_Control_Protocol.pdf).
+This binding controls [TiVo](https://www.tivo.com/) Digital Video Recorders (DVR) that support the TiVo TCP Control Protocol v1.1 (see TiVo_TCP_Network_Remote_Control_Protocol.pdf).

 ## Supported Things

 Most TiVo DVRs that support network remote control can be managed/supported by this binding.
-Check the web site of your service provider for the precise specification of the TiVo box they have provided.

 All TiVo devices must:

- 1. be connected to a local area TCP/IP network that can be reached by the openHAB instance (this is not the WAN network interface used by cable service providers to provide the TV signals).
+ 1. Be connected to a local area TCP/IP network that can be reached by the openHAB instance (this is not the WAN network interface used by cable service providers to provide the TV signals).
- 2. have the Network Remote Control function enabled to support discovery and control of the device.
+ 2. Have the Network Remote Control function enabled to support discovery and control of the device.
 This setting can be found using the remote control at:

     * Tivo branded boxes - using the remote go to TiVo Central > Messages & Settings > Settings > Remote, CableCARD & Devices > Network Remote Control.
 Choose Enabled, press Select.
     * Virgin Media branded boxes - using the remote select Home > Help and Settings > Settings > Devices > Network Remote Control.
 Select the option Allow network based remote controls.

 ## Binding Configuration

 The binding requires no manual configuration.
 Tivo devices with the network remote control interface enabled, will be displayed within the Inbox.

 You can also add these manually, you will need to specify the LAN IP address of your Tivo Device.